microsoft/Mastering-the-Marketplace/docs/saas/general-topics.md

 ## Customer experience

+### Purchasing a SaaS offer from the Azure Marketplace

+<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2218020">Video</a>

+This video demonstrates the customer purchasing process when subscribing to a SaaS offer from within the Azure Marketplace.

-### Purchasing a SaaS Offer
+### Purchasing a SaaS offer from AppSource

-<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196322">Video</a> | <a target="_blank" href="./pdfs/02.1-Purchasing-a-SaaS-Offer.pdf">PDF</a>
+<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2217862">Video</a>

-This video offers a guided step-by-step process to purchasing SaaS applications in the #Microsoft Azure Marketplace from the customers point of view, including the following topics.
+This video demonstrates the customer purchasing process when subscribing to a SaaS offer from within the AppSource storefront.

-- SaaS Offer Subscription Flow
-- Subscribing From the Azure Marketplace
-- Subscribing From the Azure Portal
-- The SaaS Management Service

 ### Purchasing a Private SaaS Plan